ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 ```

 ### Picture entity
-You can use static picture for it or use any state that delivers URL as state.
+You can use static picture for it or use any state that delivers URL as a state.
 E.g.:

 ```